-Council has three community buses which are available for hire by the community to enable them to access essential community services and participate in activities and programs.
+Council has buses available for hire by the community to enable them to access essential community services and participate in activities and programs.
 The buses are available for those who face geographic, physical, social or economic disadvantage.
 The buses are not available for private hire so as not to disadvantage local transport businesses.

 Members can be eligible for up to a 50% subsidy on taxi fares up to $60 per trip.
 Members must be a permanent Victorian resident and have a permanent disability that prevents them from accessing public transport independently.